gvoigt/freecad-storage-rack/README.md

 # freecad-storage-rack

-The storage rack FCMacro was only tested on FreeCAD versoin 0.15
+The kitchen FCMacro was only tested on FreeCAD version 0.15

+The main file is kitchen.py which you have to call from within FreeCAD.